 Without the use of chemical mordants or tannin-rich plants, naturally dyed fabrics are subject to fastness.

-The best way to care for these is to spot clean, space out washes and handwash them separately with natural soap.
+The best way to care for these is to spot clean, space out washes, and handwash them separately with natural soap.

 As you've been able to tell, natural dyeing is a very slow process - about 3 weeks from soaking the milk to wearing your newly dyed garment.

 It might seem overwhelming at first, but, should you want to make this a recurring activity, you'll quickly realize that you can have multiple dye baths going on at the same time.
-Soy milk and dyes can be stored in the fridge for a couple days for further dyeing sessions.
+Soy milk and dyes can be stored in the fridge for a couple of days for further dyeing sessions.